SMART Goals. One of our biggest lessons as a leadership team since we’ve starting using EOS is to make our quarterly SMART goals (rocks) achievable.

-SMART Goal: Design and implement new customer complaint procedure in service department to reduce complaints from 30% to 5% of total business by 1 September 2014.
+SMART Goal: Design and implement new customer complaint procedure for our service department, to reduce complaints from 30% to 5% of total business by 31 March 2023.

-3. Use a SMART Goal Strategy Template to map out your strategy, turning your goal into achievable tasks that you work into your daily
+Download our SMART Goal Project Brief to map out your strategy, turning your goal into actionable tasks.

 The template will help you to: